 Once a spinal cord injury has been identified clinically or on imaging, contact should be made with the regional SCIC within 4 hours of diagnosis.
+See Appendix 4 for criteria for admission.
 The pathway is:

-Assessment by Specialist Spinal Surgery Team in Major Trauma Centre (MTC) or Trauma Unit (TU), to diagnose spinal cord injury.
+Assessment by Relevant / Specialist Spinal Surgery Team in Major Trauma Centre (MTC) or Trauma Unit (TU), to diagnose spinal cord injury.

-Completion of the ASIA assessment and initiate best practice spinal cord injury care
+Completion of the ASIA assessment and initiate best practice spinal cord injury care a) Oswestry: 01691 404000 b) Southport: Follow up phone call to discuss case if required: Ring Thoracic Spine